 Learners must purchase the required textbooks and must have them on hand for reference during class.
 The following textbooks are required for this course:

-Pearson's, Emergency Medical Responder: A Skills Approach (5th Edition)
+- Pearson's, Emergency Medical Responder.
+A Skill Approach (5th edition)

 STEP ONE - REGISTER ONLINE

 Visit the Emergency Medical Responder - Accelerated ONLINE course catalogue to enroll yourself in one of our course offerings.

 This is an open enrolment program.
 There are no application deadlines or set start dates.

 The courses and certificates are open to anyone.
 There are no formal admission requirements.